rastersoft/autovala/wiki/autovala-fileformat.5.md

  * **doc**: specifies a folder with the documentation that must be installed in **share/doc/project_name**.
 By default it is **doc**.

- * **appdata**: specifies an AppData file, which contains metadata about the application (details at http://people.freedesktop.org/~hughsient/appdata/).
+ * **appdata**: specifies an AppData file, which contains metadata about the application (details at http://www.freedesktop.org/software/appstream/docs/chap-Metadata.html and http://www.freedesktop.org/software/appstream/docs/chap-Quickstart.html#sect-Quickstart-DesktopApps).
 When creating packages, Autovala will try to take data from this file if it exists, like a summary and a description.

  * **vala_binary**:  contains a path and a name, and specifies that, in the path, there are several source files that must be compiled to create that binary.
 Example: